MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/office-integration/office-integration-troubleshooting.md

 ## Troubleshooting issues

-### Issue: The Excel add-in loads but instead of showing data, it displays "Load applets" in the task pane.
+### Issue: The Excel add-in loads, but instead of showing data, it displays "Load applets" in the task pane

-**Issue:**  The Excel add-in loads but instead of showing data, it displays "Load applets" in the task pane.
+**Issue:**  The Excel add-in loads, but instead of showing data, it displays "Load applets" in the task pane.

 **Explanation:** This issue usually occurs due to one of three reasons: (1) incorrect sign in, (2) add-in registration data has not been initialized in the environment, or (3) OData issues.

 **Fix:**
 1.  **Incorrect sign in**: The most likely cause of this issue is that the user is signed in as the wrong user.
 This can happen if the user has multiple accounts and the browser uses the wrong user context.
-Before trying any other fix, you should sign out of the add-in using the user menu in the upper right and then sign back into the add-in.
+Before trying any other fix, you should sign out of the add-in using the user menu in the upper-right and then sign back into the add-in.
 If the issue continues to persist, please attempt the next fix ensuring registration data is properly initialized.

 2.  **Registration data not initialized**: If the issue wasn't addressed by signing back into the add-in again, another potential cause of this issue is that the environment doesn't yet have its add-in data initialized.
 To check this, the admin can navigate to the **Office app parameters** page.
 For each of the **App parameters**, **Registered applets**, and **Registered resources** tabs on that page, verify that there is data populated in each tab.
 If any tab has an empty grid, click the appropriate **Initialize...** button on that tab.